jvilk/BrowserFS/README.md

 });
 ```

+### Using with Browserify

+As of BrowserFS 0.4.0, you can use BrowserFS with your Browserify projects!
+At the moment, you need to 'opt in' to the entire BrowserFS ecosystem -- e.g. you need to use BrowserFS's `path`, `process`, and `Buffer` in place of Browserify's builtins.

+I have written an [example project](https://github.com/jvilk/bfs-browserify-test) that illustrates how to do this.

+In the future, we will support mixing and matching builtin modules.

 ### Using with Emscripten

 You can use any *synchronous* BrowserFS file systems with Emscripten!
 Persist particular folders in the Emscripten file system to `localStorage`, or enable Emscripten to synchronously download files from another folder as they are requested.